 Throughout the years, we have noticed recurring situations and obstacles when implementing a new Dock scheduling software.
 The good news is that you can easily overcome them.
-Here is our guide on how to get everyone on board with the Dock scheduling platform.
+Here is our guide on what is dock scheduling and how to get everyone on board with the Dock scheduling platform.

 In most cases, 3 main stakeholder groups must be on board to start using the new Dock scheduling platform - managers, end-users and carriers.
 Each of these groups has its interests and requires a different approach.